 The home, which is nestled on a hilltop in the middle of rolling orchards, offers excellent views.
-The view from the house and the surrounding area make for a soothing and beautiful refuge.
+The view from the house and the surrounding area makes for a soothing and beautiful refuge.

 Guests may travel back during one of our excursions.
 There are numerous private and public spaces on the premises that are ideal for business dinners, birthday parties, or other social gatherings.

 The John Lind House is open to the public for tours and private events from May through October.
 The property is also available for overnight stays.

 See Related: Best Things to Do in Brainerd

 New Ulm, Minnesota is a surprising little treasure that has no shortage of interest and adventure and is an excellent destination to explore either as an easy day trip from the Twin Cities or as a weekend getaway for outdoor activities.
 I can’t get enough of the unique attractions offered in this historic German town in Minnesota.

 A tour of this charming city and its surroundings promises a magnificent getaway experience for those seeking outdoor adventure, and historical insight across a memorable journey of New Ulm, MN.